TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/08 - Photon exciting an Electron in a Semiconductor(or Insulator).md

 ##### InAs Optical Absorption Spectrum
 ![[Pasted image 20251029134923.png]]
 ##### Indirect Bandgap Semiconductors
 In indirect bandgap semiconductors, the conduction band minimum and valence band maximum occur at different momentum values in k-space.
 This means that an electron cannot directly transition from the valence band to the conduction band by absorbing a photon alone, as this would violate momentum conservation.
+Instead, the transition requires the involvement of a phonon, which is a quantized lattice vibration that can provide or absorb momentum.
+Phonons are quanta of lattice vibrations in a crystalline solid, to better understand them we can think of them as collective excitations of atoms in the lattice that propagate as waves.
+So the absorption edge(the minimum photon energy required for absorption) is assisted by phonons.
 ## References